More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Introduction

 This paper begins by reviewing properties of conventional and dual universal$_2$ hash functions, the corresponding security criteria, and the corresponding leftover hashing lemmas.
 Then we propose a new method to construct random hash functions by concatenating given random hash functions.
 While a method is already known for concatenating two (conventional) $\delta$-almost universal$_2$ hash functions \cite{S02}, we are here rather interested in other combinations including $\delta$-almost {\it dual} universal$_2$ hash functions.
 Then by exploiting these results, we present secure hash functions that require less random seed length $h$ than previous methods, and can be implemented with complexity $O(n\log n)$.
 That is, we explicitly construct a set of extractors whose seed lengths are $\min(m, n-m)$ asymptotically, where $n$ is the input length and $m$ the output length.
-Recall that many of existing random hash functions, such as the one using the (modified) Toeplitz matrix (see Appendix \ref{s4}) and the ones proposed recently \cite{TSSR11}, require seed length $n$ or $2m$ asymptotically (see Table \ref{hikaku}).
-Here, we improve them by giving four types of hash functions explicitly.
-Namely, we first present $f_{{\rm F1},R}$ suitable for $m/n\ge 1/2$, and $f_{{\rm F2},R}$ suitable for $m/n\le 1/2$, both requiring seed length $n-m$.
-Then by concatenating $f_{{\rm F2},R}$ and its dual $f_{{\rm F2},R}^\perp$, we construct $f_{{\rm F3},R}$ and $f_{{\rm F4},R}$ which require seed length $m$ asymptotically.
+Recall that all existing random hash functions achieving $O(n\log n)$ complexity, such as the one using the (modified) Toeplitz matrix and those of \cite{TSSR11}, require seed length $n$ or $2m$ asymptotically (see Table \ref{hikaku}).
+Hence the seed length is reduced in all paramter regions by using our construction.
+Note that particularly when the compression rate $\alpha:=m/n$ goes to one, the seed length goes to zero, meaning that the improvement ratio goes to infinite.